D4DJ: A Bad Cynic Doggo

 An erratic girl whose age and real name are unknown.
 For some reason, she is the only member who is repeating a grade.
 For better or worse, she's almighty and proficient when it comes to music - whether it be track making, arranging songs, rapping, and controlling the flow, she can do it all.
 While she is mostly slow-going, she has a habit of experiencing highs after inhaling sugar.

+EGOEGG

+EGOEGG is an all-female DJ group in the Dig Delight Direct Drive DJ franchise.
+They were first introduced on the DIGGLER'S HIGH official sites.